caocao0525/ChromBERT/README.md

 $ conda activate chrombert # Activate the environment (chrombert)$ conda deactivate # Deactivate current environment
 ```
+##### 2-2-2.
+Setting up the training environment

-Second, you can create and activate the other environment for training purpose.
+Follow these steps to create and activate an environment specifically for training:

 ```bash
 $ cd training